Jorgei Only Hobsons Choice

 Hobsey playing with Adhara, both age 3

-Hobson has had three litters of puppies and is the mother of Trilby.
+Hobson has had four litters of puppies and is the mother of Trilby and Tiffin, and is now retired from breeding and will stay here for the rest of her life.
 Hobsey took to motherhood really well and loves pups whether they're her own or someone else's.

 |COI (15 generation SPD)||10%|